 But since many of the friends that ask me this question enjoy spending a lot of time out in the woods, I thought I would focus on that.
 And explain to them how they can take part in the fun I was having in hunting for arrowheads, even in the woods!

 For information on learning the value of your arrowheads, check out my post, The True Value Of Arrowheads: What Are They Worth To You?

-So I created a list of tips for these folks to help answer their question…and share with you, fellow arrowhead hunters.
+I created a list of tips for these folks to help answer their question...as well as to share with you, fellow arrowhead hunters.
 So keep reading, and I hope you find some tips that are useful on your next arrowhead hunting trip.

 Once you find your arrowheads, you'll want to display them with pride!
 Check out my post of some of the Best Arrowhead Display Cases.